bachya/pytile/README.md

 asyncio.run(main())
 ```

-## Getting Tile History
+## Getting Premium Tile's History

-You can retrieve a Tile's history by calling its `async_history` coroutine:
+You can retrieve a premium Tile's history by calling its `async_history` coroutine:

 ```python
 import asyncio